-The Nursing Home Support Scheme (Amendment) Bill 2021 has now been passed into law and will come into effect in late October 2021.
-The amendment has introduced many minor changes to the Principal Act but one of the major amendments relates to farmers and small business owners.
+The Nursing Home Support Scheme (Amendment) Bill 2021 has now been passed into law.
+It will come into effect in late October 2021.
+The amendment has introduced many minor changes to the Principal Act.
+One of the major amendments relates to farmers and small business owners.

-The amendment allows specific individuals who qualify to ring fence their farming and business assets, which will now be exempt from the annual 7.5% levy after the initial three-year period.
+The amendment allows specific individuals who qualify to ring fence their farming and business assets.
+These will now be exempt from the annual 7.5% levy after the initial three-year period.

-This change has been brought about following intense lobbying from various organisations including the IFA and will ensure the long-term viability of the family farms and businesses for the next generation.
+This change has been brought about following intense lobbying from various organisations including the IFA.
+The changes will ensure the long-term viability of the family farms and businesses for the next generation.

 Some of the key aspects and changes are set out in more detail, below;

-- “Qualifying” farming families and business families may now avail of long term, quality Nursing Home care without facing an intense strain on the viability of their farm and/or business;
+- “Qualifying” farming families and business families may now avail of long term, quality Nursing Home care.
+This is now possible without facing an intense strain on the viability of their farm and/or business;

-- The structure of the Fair Deal Scheme requires applicants to contribute a set portion of their income and assets to fund the cost of their Nursing Homecare.
-This contribution, when combined with allocated state funding, allows the Applicant to receive the Nursing Home care he/she may require for as long as he/she may require it;
+- The structure of the Fair Deal Scheme requires applicants to contribute a set portion of their income and assets.
+These contributions will fund the cost of their Nursing Homecare.
+This contribution, when combined with allocated state funding, allows the Applicant to receive the Nursing Home care.
+This care is granted as he/she may require for as long as he/she may require it;

 - However, the contribution by the Applicant is far from insignificant with 80% of the Applicants income & 7.5% of the Applicant’s assets (including property investments and savings, etc.) owing on a weekly basis;